NCAR/climate-primer-water/doc/ch5_attribution.rst

-Standard approaches include *optimal fingerprinting* methods that are based on multivariate linear regression and assume that the observed change consists of a linear combination of externally forced signals plus internal variability.
+Standard approaches include *optimal fingerprinting* methods that are based on multivariate linear regression and assume that the observed change exhibits a linear combination of externally forced signals plus internal variability.
 The main goal is to determine the extent to which observed climate changes can be attributed to specific external forcings.
 The regressors are the expected space–time response patterns